ambitioninc/django-entity-event/docs/quickstart.rst

 --------------------------------

-Django Entity Event is structured such that all events come from a ``Source``, and can be displayed to the user from a variety of ``Mediums``.
-When we're creating events, we don't need to worry much about what ``Medium`` the event will be displayed on, we do need to know what the ``Source`` of the events are.
+Django Entity Event is structured such that all events come from a :py:class:`~entity_event.models.Source`, and can be displayed to the user from a variety of mediums.
+When we're creating events, we don't need to worry much about what :py:class:`~entity_event.models.Medium` the event will be displayed on, we do need to know what the :py:class:`~entity_event.models.Source` of the events are.

-``Source`` objects are used to categorize events.
+:py:class:`~entity_event.models.Source` objects are used to categorize events.
 Categorizing events allows different types of events to be consumed differently.
-So, before we can create an event, we need to create a ``Source`` object.
+So, before we can create an event, we need to create a :py:class:`~entity_event.models.Source` object.
 It is a good idea to use sources to do fine grained categorization of events.
-To provide higher level groupings, all sources must reference a ``SourceGroup`` object.
+To provide higher level groupings, all sources must reference a :py:class:`~entity_event.models.SourceGroup` object.
 These objects are very simple to create.
 Here we will make a single source group and two different sources